microsoft/Distill-MOS/README.md

 ```

 ### Command Line Interface
-You can also use distillmos from the command line for inference on single .wav files, folders containing .wav files, and lists of file paths.
+You can also use distillmos from the command line for inference on individual .wav files, folders containing .wav files, and lists of file paths.
 Please call
 ```bash
 distillmos --help
 ```